Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Social Impact Limitations

+Even if it was possible to make the image generation process completely neutral in the sense of avoiding cultural symbols in clothing, it is still more likely that a white person, for example, is Christian than Hindu.
+There is no way (that we could think of) to make an image of a person that is completely culturally neutral.
+Instead, our goal is to include many different kinds of people in the dataset so that when we aggregate results over all counterfactual sets, we average out these differences in how individuals are depicted.

-The definition of counterfactual sets requires us to treat complex social constructs as a finite number of categorical classes, which does not accurately represent the full spectrum of human identities and experiences.
+\paragraph{Cultural and social identity labels.} The definition of counterfactual sets requires us to treat complex social constructs as a finite number of categorical classes, which does not accurately represent the full spectrum of human identities and experiences.
 We do not claim that this analysis covers the full range of religions, nations, or economic situations, nor the full range of gender and racial expressions.
-Our analysis also only considers the English language.
+However, we are aware of no alternative approach to constructing a cultural bias evaluation dataset which would completely avoid this issue.